rootkovska/rootkovska.github.io/contact.md

 enforced by PPTP.
 Geniuses.
 But it is a long and pretty tricky story.

-Once a nice chinese guy told me "QQ is Microsoft" but I had no idea of what he was speaking about: all I knew was that QQ was a popular instant messaging app in China... and their culture is one of the most cryptic to my eyes and the eyes of all my ancestors.
+Once a nice chinese guy told me "QQ is Microsoft" but I had no idea of what he was speaking about: all I knew from european medias was that QQ was a popular instant messaging app in China; and their culture is one of the most cryptic to my eyes and the eyes of all my ancestors.
 It's pretty hard to communicate properly.
-So ...
-"MIME multipart is Microsoft" ... give it for good, and stay there.
+So: "MIME multipart is Microsoft".
+That's it.

 Phone, Skype, etc.
 ==================

 I don't believe phone (or similar means of communication) are that great for technical discussions.
 In most cases discussions are clearer, faster, and more comfortable using email!
+Asymmetric tools give you time to think twice and work according to your timing and schedules instead of someone else's ones.

 Moreover Skype does not offer any meaningful security or privacy and I have no illusions that other global PSTN or cellular telephony does